 Departed Soles Brewing Company offers an impressive range of craft beers, one they themselves call the cornucopia of beers.
 Departed Soles sets itself apart from other breweries due to the fact that they produce 100% gluten-free beer.
 Other craft beers claim to be gluten-free but their claim is dubious due to the fermentation process.
 Departed Soles claims that all ingredients used in the production of its beers are gluten-free and they never come into any contact with glutenous products.

 They also produce another line of beer called the #definitelynotglutenfree beer which is produced separately from the gluten-free one.
-The brewery’s products therefore can also be enjoyed by individuals who are allergic to gluten or just mindful about their diet.
+The brewery’s products therefore can also be enjoyed by individuals who are allergic to gluten or just mindful of their diet.
 Their tagline claims that their beer is as diverse as Jersey City itself and their wide audience supports this claim.
 The brewery also has a tasting room that takes bookings.

-Their flagship beer is GOODBIPA: Four My Homie and is available in cans and on draft all year round.
+Their flagship beer is GOODBIPA: Four My Homie which is available in cans and on draft all year round.
 It is a crowd favorite and there are several raving reviews about its richness and nuance.
 Another specialty of the brewery and our recommendation is their pumpkin spiced ale called Ghosts of Pumpkin Passed.
 The beer is a seasonal fall drink and is available during September and October.

 902 Brewing Co.